Sound certification of memory-bounded quantum computers: The two-qubit results

 In the following, we omit the subscripts for the subsystems $A$ and $B$, and keep their order in the tensor product.
 If we apply $U_\otimes$ to all the elements of the model $\mathcal{M}$, it will map the states $\psi_{ij}$, and thus also the measurement effects $M_{ij}$ and the states in \cref{app:eq:proof_S_2_exchange_AB}, to the product states $\psi_i\otimes\psi_j$ of a bipartite system.
 Since we did not yet make any characterization of the channels $\Lambda_a$ and $\Lambda_b$, we will simply assume from now on that the gauge $U_\otimes$ is already applied to the model $\mathcal{M}$ and proceed working in the convention $\psi_{ij}=\psi_i\otimes\psi_j$.

 We have established the bipartition on the level of the measurement and some of the attainable states.
 However, propagating this structure to the channels, i.e., proving addressability of subsystems, is much more challenging.
 For now, we focus on the channel $\Lambda_{a}$, as the other case then just follows from exchanging the roles of $A$ and $B$ everywhere.
 First, we need to move away from the purely deterministic protocol to \emph{quasi-deterministic}, and allow for ``intermediate'' steps, where we require only the marginal probabilities to be deterministic.
 In other terms, in \cref{protocol}, we check only one of the bits ($i$ or $j$) of the outcome $ij$, to be correct, where the other outcome can be arbitrary.
-This analysis -- which we conduct rigorously below -- ensures, that the mapping of channels to subchannels is a homomorphism, such that the self-testing can be broken down to the two-dimensional subchannels.
+This analysis -- which we conduct rigorously below -- ensures, that the mapping of channels to subchannels is a homomorphism, such that we can reduce the problem to the two-dimensional subchannels in the first step.

 We consider the inputs $\iS_b^{2j}\iS_a^{2i+1}$ from $\mathcal{X}_a$ for $i,j\in\{0,1\}$, for which the condition on passing \cref{protocol} reads $a_\mathcal{M}(\iS_b^{2j}\iS_a^{2i+1}) \subseteq \{0j,1j\}$, which, in turn, implies that